ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 is: when the endpoint is preparing the LONGCTS_RTR, it already knows it is going to receive some data, thus it should calculate how many bytes it is ready to receive using the flow control algorithm, and put the number in the packet.

+The short RTR protocol can only be used if the read buffer can fit in one READRSP packet, so the maximum size of a short emulated read protocol is (MTU size - READRSP header size).
+For messages whose size is larger, the emulated long-CTS read protocol has to be used.

 #### emulated atomic protocols

 This section describes the 3 emulated atomic protocols: emulated write atomic, emulate fetch atomic and emulated compare atomic.